TheExpandingPolytope/goonverse/ARCHITECTURE.md

 *   **Economy Parameters (per `serverId`):**
 *   `massPerEth`: deterministic conversion between spawned mass and one ETH-equivalent unit for that shard (we keep the scalar for gameplay tuning).
     *   `rakeShareBps` / `worldShareBps`: basis-point splits used to route value to the developer and the shared world pool.
 Whatever remains becomes the playable spawn budget (escrowed in `serverBankroll[serverId]`).
-    *   `exitHoldMs`: milliseconds a player must hold spacebar to successfully cash out; tunable per server to balance risk/reward.
+    *   `exitHoldMs`: milliseconds a player must hold the **exit key (Q)** to successfully cash out; tunable per server to balance risk/reward.
+On the wire this is modeled as a boolean field in the input payload (historically named `spacebar`).

 *   **Write Interfaces (all scoped by `serverId`):**
 *   `deposit(bytes32 serverId) payable`: User funds a session with ETH.
 The contract splits `msg.value` into `{ spawnAmount, worldAmount, rakeAmount }`, transfers rake/world shares immediately, credits `serverBankroll[serverId] += spawnAmount`, and emits `Deposit(player, spawnAmount, worldAmount, rakeAmount, serverId, depositId)`.